pandodao/docs.pando.im/docs/manual/troubleshooting.md

 In some cases, your transaction may fail due to the following reasons: The slippage tolerance is too low.
 Please try to increase the slippage tolerance and try again.

+You can also solve this problem by splitting an order into multiple orders, reducing the amount of each transaction, and conducting multiple transactions.

 Please read the details of slippage tolerance [here](./trade.md#slippage-tolerance).

 ## This webpage can't be reached